 Visit the market and taste real Valencian food

-When you want to visit the market – and let us make sure: you won’t regret stopping over at Mercado Central! – be aware that the market closes around 15:00.
+When you want to visit the market – and let us make sure: you won’t regret it! – be aware that the market closes around 15:00.
 On Sundays it’s closed the whole day.
 You are welcome to enjoy the Art Nouveau building and taste some delicious Valencian products from Monday until Saturday from 07:00 (early bird alert!) until 15:00.
 Some stalls already start packing their products around 14:00/14:30.

 Locals mingling with travelers